jensrichter/plugin-oxid-oxid2afterbuy/README.md

 1. Extract the module-package.
 2. Copy the content of the folder `copy_this` into your shop root-folder (where `config.inc.php` is located).
-3. IF you use Enterprise-Edition: Add FCAFTERBUYACTIVE to $this->aMultishopArticleFields array in your config.inc.php
+3. If you use Enterprise-Edition: Add FCAFTERBUYACTIVE to $this->aMultishopArticleFields array in your config.inc.php
-4. Install database file corresponding to your shop edition:
+4. Install database file in `modules/fcoxid2afterbuy/` corresponding to your shop edition:
-    - OXID CE/PE: Execute/Upload under Service->Tools install_ce.sql
+    - OXID CE/PE: Execute/Upload under Service->Tools `install_ce.sql`
-    - OXID EE: Execute/Upload under Service->Tools install_ee.sql
+    - OXID EE: Execute/Upload under Service->Tools `install_ee.sql`
 5. Generate/Update database views in admin under Service->Tools
 5. Go to Extensions->Modules, select the "FATCHIP OXID 2 Afterbuy Connector" extension and press the "Activate" button in the "Overview" tab.
 6. Empty "tmp" folder.